stealthman22/100-days-of-code/r4-log.md

  ### DAY 49 (3rd October)

- Finished Traversy's mongodb tutorial, and created my first atlas cluster Also started to learn how to run mongo using mongoose in actual node development,and how to run basic backedn tests in mocha.
+ Finished Traversy's mongodb tutorial, and created my first atlas cluster Also started to learn how to run mongo using mongoose in actual node development,and how to run basic backed tests in mocha.

+ ### DAY 50 - 57 (4th - 10th October)

+ Done a lot on understanding backend logic with express and MongoDB this period.
+It made more sense to understand some underlying things before building the new project I am on.
+Our Rest Apo (express) simply controls the data flow between the database and frontend.
+Mongoose sits on top of MongoDB and creates a way to easily interact with it programmatically.
+ I also like how MongoDB simply creates a DB if it doesn't find it.These tuts were amazing  https://www.youtube.com/watch?v=9OPP_1eAENg&list=PL4cUxeGkcC9jpvoYriLI0bY8DOgWZfi6u

+ ### DAY 58 - 62 (11th - 14th October)

+  Worked on a landing page for my client's web site.
+Want it to be up while I am building the actual app.
+Hosted it on netlify, and did a ton of settings regarding DNS, and other domain concerns learnt a ton and also how to optimize primate mail addresses.

+ ### DAY 63 - 64 (15th - 16th October)

+Started Traversy's Mern stack from to back course.
+ It is quite deep and would help me build Full stack apps with best practices.
+Also got all docs on standby.
+Using the knowledge to build full my client's site in real time